PoisotLab/NCBITaxonomy.jl/paper/paper.md

 ## Improved name matching

+The name finding is primarily done through the `taxon` function, which admits either a unique NCBI identifier (*e.g.* `taxon(36219)` for the bogue *Boops boops*), a string (`taxon("Boops boops")`), or a data frame with a restricted list of names (see the next section).
+The `taxon` method has additional arguments to perform fuzzy matching in order to catch possible typos (`taxon("Boops bops"; strict=false)`), to perform a lowercase search (useful when alphanumeric codes are part of the taxon name, like for some viruses), and to restrict the the search to a specific taxonomic rank.

+The `taxon` function will either return a `NCBITaxon` object (made of a `name` and `id`), or throw either a `NameHasNoDirectMatch` (with instructions about how to possible solve it, using the `similarnames` function), or a `NameHasMultipleMatches` (listing the possible valid matches, and suggesting to use `alternativetaxa` to find the correct one).
+These functions will not demand any user input in the form of key presses (though they can be wrapped in additional code to allow it), as they are intended to run on clusters without supervision.
+The `taxon` function has good scaling using muliple threads.

 ## Name filtering functions

+As the full NCBI names table has over 3 million entries at the time of writing, we have provided a number of functions to restrict the scope of names that are searched.
+These are driven by the NCBI *divisions*; for example `nf = mammalfinder(true)` will return a data frame containing the names of mammals, inclusive of rodentds and primates, and can be used with *e.g.* `taxon(nf, "Pan")`.
+This has the dual advantage of making search faster, but also of avoiding matching on names that are shared by another taxonomic group.

 ## Quality of life functions

+In order to facilitate working with names, we provide the `authority` function (gives the full taxonomic authority for a name), `synonyms` (to get alternative valid names), `vernacular` (for English common names), and `rank` (for the taxonomic rank).

 ## Taxonomic lineages navigation

+The `children` function will return all nodes that are directly descended from a taxon; the `descendants` function will recursively apply this function to all descendants of these nodes, until only terminal leaves are reached.
+The `parent` function is an "upwards" equivalent, giving that taxon from which a taxon descents; the `lineage` function chains calls to `parent` until either `taxon(1)` (the taxonomy root) or an arbitrary ancestor is reached.

+The `taxonomicdistance` function (and its in-place equivalent, `taxonomicdistance!`) uses the @Shimatani2001MeaSpe approach to reconstruct a matrix of distances based on taxonomy, which can serve as a rough proxy when no phylogenies are available.

 **Acknowledgements:** TP was supported by funding to the Viral Emergence Research Initiative (VERENA) consortium including NSF BII 2021909 and a grant